django/asgiref/docs/extensions.rst

 The ASGI server should set the pseudo ``:authority`` header value to be the same value as the request that triggered the push promise.

-ZeroCopy
+Zero Copy Send
 ------------------

-ZeroCopy allows you to send the contents of a file descriptor to the HTTP client with zero copy.
+Zero copy send allows you to send the contents of a file descriptor to the HTTP client with zero copy.
 ASGI servers that implement this extension will provide ``http.response.sendfile`` in the extensions part of the scope::